Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 Vascular EDS

-Other Types of EDS
+Other types of EDS

-• Classical-like: similar to classical EDS in presentation but patient meets additional major criteria of having skin that bruises easily
+• Classical-like: Similar to classical EDS in presentation but patient meets additional major criteria of having skin that bruises easily.

-• Cardiac-valvular: problems with heart valves (aortic, mitral), hyperextensible skin, atrophic scarring, thin skin that bruises easily, and joint hypermobility
+• Cardiac-valvular: Problems with heart valves (aortic, mitral), hyperextensible skin, atrophic scarring, thin skin that bruises easily, and joint hypermobility.

-• Arthrochalasia: congenital bilateral hip dislocation, severe joint hypermobility, and skin hyperextensibility
+• Arthrochalasia: Congenital bilateral hip dislocation, severe joint hypermobility, and skin hyperextensibility.

-• Kyphoscoliotic: congenital decrease in muscle tone, congenital scoliosis, and joint hypermobility particularly in the shoulders, hips, and knees
+• Kyphoscoliotic: Congenital decrease in muscle tone, congenital scoliosis, and joint hypermobility particularly in the shoulders, hips, and knees.

-• Brittle cornea syndrome: Major criteria are thin cornea, keratoconus, keratoglobus, and blue sclera (the part of your eye that is normally white)
+• Brittle cornea syndrome: Major criteria are thin cornea, keratoconus, keratoglobus, and blue sclera (the part of your eye that is normally white).

-• Musculocontractural: diagnostic criteria include congenital contractures (typically adducted thumbs, clenched fists, and/or clubfoot), craniofacial features (flat skull, wide-set eyes, strabismus, prominent nose, thin upper lip and small mouth, etc.), and skin hyperextensibility as seen in other types of EDS
+• Musculocontractural: Diagnostic criteria include congenital contractures (typically adducted thumbs, clenched fists, and/or clubfoot), craniofacial features (flat skull, wide-set eyes, strabismus, prominent nose, thin upper lip and small mouth, etc.), and skin hyperextensibility as seen in other types of EDS.

-• Myopathic: congenital muscle atrophy and hypotonia that improves with age, joint contractures (hip, knee, and elbow), and hypermobility of distal joints (wrists, ankles)
+• Myopathic: Congenital muscle atrophy and hypotonia that improves with age, joint contractures (hip, knee, and elbow), and hypermobility of distal joints (wrists, ankles).

-• Periodontal: major criteria are severe periodontitis from an early age, unattached gingiva, pretibial plaques, and family history of a first-degree relative
+• Periodontal: Major criteria are severe periodontitis from an early age, unattached gingiva, pretibial plaques, and family history of a first-degree relative.

 Most forms of EDS are caused by genetic mutations that change the body’s collagen production.
 While the affected genes have been identified in the classical (COL5A1, COL5A2, or COL1A1) and vascular (COL3A1) forms, scientists have yet to find the origin of the other forms.
+These conditions are often inherited through autosomal dominance (passed from parent to child).

-In most people, collagen is abundant in these tissues, but in people with EDS, there may be less collagen or the collagen they do have may be weak.
+Collagen is a basic component of muscles, tendons, bones, vessels, and skin.
+In most people, collagen is abundant in these tissues, but in people with EDS, they may have fewer or weaker collagen.

 What does EDS pain feel like?